kontext-hq/documentation/docs/iOS/reference.md

 METHOD

 Allows you to send notifications from user to user or schedule ones in the future to be delivered to the current device.

-See the [Create notification](https://documentation.kontext.in/reference#create-notification) REST API POST call for a list of all possible options.
-Note: You can only use `include_player_ids` as a targeting parameter from your app.
-Other target options such as `tags` and `included_segments` require your Kontext App REST API key which can only be used from your server.

 | Parameter              | Type                        | Description                                             |
 | ---------------------- | --------------------------- | ------------------------------------------------------- |